 - The MMU recommends that FTR funding be based on total congestion, including both day-ahead and balancing congestion.
 (Priority: High.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends that bilateral transactions be eliminated and that all FTR transactions occur in the PJM market.
 (Priority: High.
 First reported Q1 2022.
+Status: Not adopted.)5 - 5 If adopted, this recommendation would replace the next two recommendations.

-Status: Not adopted.)5 - The MMU recommends a requirement that the details of all bilateral FTR transactions be reported to PJM.
+- The MMU recommends a requirement that the details of all bilateral FTR transactions be reported to PJM.
 (Priority: High.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends that PJM continue to evaluate the bilateral indemnification rules and any asymmetries they may create.
 (Priority: Low.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs, including a clear definition of persistent overallocation and how the reduction will be applied.
 (Priority: High.
 First reported 2013.
 Status: Partially adopted, 2014/2015 planning period.) - The MMU recommends that PJM eliminate generation to generation paths and all other paths that do not represent the delivery of power to load.
 (Priority: High.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that the Long Term FTR product be eliminated.
 If the Long Term FTR product is not eliminated, the Long Term FTR Market should be modified so that the supply of prevailing flow FTRs in the Long Term FTR Market is based solely on counter flow offers in the Long Term FTR Market.
 (Priority: High.
 First reported 2017.
+Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models, including the use of probabilistic outage modeling.
+(Priority: Low.
+First reported 2013.
 Status: Not adopted.)